mmacaula/mmacaula.github.com/_posts/2015-04-08-custom-elements-to-solve-simple-problems.markdown

  get the clicked-on node, grab the attributes from there and use them to fire off our Radio command.
 Again, notice how we're using the `detachedCallback` to be good citizens and unregister our listener when the elements are removed.

+## What Custom Elements are not
+Custom Elements are often lumped together with the other specs of Web Components (Shadow DOM, HTML Imports, and Templates) when people talk about Web Components, and rightfully so, the power of them all working together does indeed promise to change the way we develop web applications.

+Custom Elements do not allow you to easily build components with their own markup and custom styles.
+Sure you can use `.innerHTML` and put some
+DOM in there, but its not encapsulated and isolated from other parts of your page.
+This is what Shadow DOM does and its the coolest part of Web Components, but also the least supported by certain browsers, and hardest to Polyfill.

 ## Are they really ready for production?

-This is the big question about webcomponents and usually the answer is "not yet" but Custom Elements are a different story.
+This is the big question about webcomponents and usually the answer is "not yet" but Custom Elements are a [different story](http://developer.telerik.com/featured/web-components-ready-production/).
 Github
 [has been using Custom Elements](http://webcomponents.org/articles/interview-with-joshua-peek/) in production for some time now and according to the article, the reason is the polyfill is small, simple and covers most edge cases, which is much harder to do for a more bleeding edge technology like shadow DOM.
 The polyfill is [unfortunately still required](http://caniuse.com/#feat=custom-elements) but